Starting a Gluten-Free Diet: A Guide for Beginners

 It's one of the most buzzed-about diets today—but what is a gluten-free diet?
 And how do you get started on one?
-While less than one percent of Americans have celiac disease and follow a gluten-free diet as a medical necessity, more people are ditching the bread for other reasons.
-One in five Americans say they try to eat gluten-free foods, while one in six avoid gluten altogether, according to a 2015 Gallup poll.
+While less than 1% of Americans have celiac disease and follow a gluten-free diet as a medical necessity, more people are ditching the bread for other reasons.
+One in 5 Americans say they try to eat gluten-free foods, while 1 in 6 avoid gluten altogether, according to a 2015 Gallup poll.

 There are lots of rumors swirling around the gluten-free diet.
-"Some people believe it's a healthier way to live or an opportunity for weight loss, however there's no research to confirm that removing gluten from your diet leads to either of those things," says Rachel Begun, M.S., R.D.N., culinary nutritionist and gluten-free diet expert.
+"Some people believe it's a healthier way to live or an opportunity for weight loss; however, there's no research to confirm that removing gluten from your diet leads to either of those things," says Rachel Begun, M.S., RDN, a culinary nutritionist and gluten-free diet expert.
 In fact, eating too many gluten-free packaged foods can cause weight gain, but more on that in a minute.

-Maybe eliminating gluten-containing foods just helps you feel better-something the estimated 18 million Americans who suffer from gluten sensitivity can attest to.
-No matter what your reasoning, starting a gluten-free diet the right way can keep you happy, healthy and satisfied.
+Maybe eliminating gluten-containing foods just helps you feel better—something the estimated 18 million Americans who suffer from gluten sensitivity can attest to.
+No matter your reasoning, starting a gluten-free diet the right way can keep you happy, healthy and satisfied.

-Surprisingly, it's similar to a traditionally healthy diet—few fancy foods required.
+Surprisingly, a gluten-free diet is similar to a traditionally healthy diet—few fancy foods required.
 Fill up your plate with naturally wholesome gluten-free foods, such as vegetables, fruits, beans, nuts, seeds, fish and lean meat, says Begun.
 "This is what dietitians recommend makes up the majority of your diet whether you're gluten-free or not," she says.

 And if you love your grains, you can still eat them.
 "So many people think that gluten-free means no grains at all, but there are so many great gluten-free options out there," says Begun.
 Rice, millet, quinoa and buckwheat are just a few examples.
 Today, you can easily find gluten-free pasta made from corn, quinoa or beans.